-2016 Amount/ Outstanding Category Volume Balance Nature, Terms and Conditions Deposit liabilities ₽10,918,370 Peso-denominated and foreign currency-denominated demand, savings and time deposits with annual interest rates ranging from 0.10% to 1.75% and maturity terms ranging from 30 days to 365 days Net deposits ₽3,499,520 Net deposits during the period Accrued interest payable 52 Accrued interest payable from various deposits Interest income 388,599 Interest income on receivable from customers Interest expense 75,633 Interest expense on deposit liabilities Gain on sale of investment property 1,281,742 20.00% to 30.00% downpayment; 80.00% to 70.00% balance payable in 5 years.
-Interest-bearing at 6.00% Rental income 53,253 Monthly rent income from related parties Rental expense 13,213 Monthly rent payments with term ranging from 24 to 240 months Miscellaneous expense 438 Claims expense, comprehensive insurance, service and referral fees Securities transactions Purchases 1,216 Outright purchase of securities Sales 1,216 Outright sale of securities Trading gains Gain from sale of investment securities Associate Deposit liabilities 352,146 Peso-denominated and foreign currency-denominated demand, savings and time deposits with annual interest rates ranging from 0.125% to 2.00% and maturity terms ranging from 30 days.
-Other liabilities •0.440 115 Various manager's check related premium insurance Interest expense 29,440 Interest expense on deposit liabilities Rental income 10,158 Rental income from a five-year lease agreement, monthly rental subject to 5% escalation rate Key Management Personnel monthly remai subject to 570 escalation rate Loans to officers 14,941 Housing loans to senior officers with interest rates ranging from 3.00% to 15.00%; Secured and unimpaired Loan collections 2,057 Settlement of loans and interest Other equity reserves ,, 105,670 Other employee benefit expense in relation to the grant of centennial bonus based on ₱70.0 per share Transactions of subsidiaries with other related parties Due from banks 940,860 With annual fixed interest rates ranging from 0.01% to 3.75% and includes time deposits with maturities of up to 90 days Deposit liabilities 940,053 With annual fixed interest rates ranging from 0.01% to 3.75% and includes time deposits with maturities of up to 90 days Other liabilities 4.504 1,133 Various manager's check Interest income 4,524 Interest income on receivable from customers Interest expense Miscellaneous income 19,051 Interest expense on bills payable Premiums collected Miscenaneous income 5 Premiums collected A 0.4-44: 2015 Category Amount/ Volume Outstanding Balance Nature, Terms and Conditions Significant Investors Deposit liabilities ₽230,659 Peso-denominated savings deposits with annual rates ranging from 0.10% to 0.13% Interest expense ₽16,406 Interest expense on deposit liabilities Net withdrawals 4,743,187 Net withdrawals during the period (Forward)
+2016 Amount/ Outstanding Category Volume Balance Nature, Terms and Conditions Deposit liabilities ₽10,918,370 Peso-denominated and foreign currency-denominated demand, savings and time deposits with annual interest rates ranging from 0.10% to 1.75% and maturity terms ranging from 30 days to 365 days Net deposits ₽3,499,520 Net deposits during the period Accrued interest payable 10,100,000 52 Accrued interest payable from various deposits Interest income 388,599 02 Interest income on receivable from customers Interest expense 75,633 Interest expense on deposit liabilities Gain on sale of investment 1,281,742 20.00% to 30.00% downpayment; 80.00% to 70.00% property 1,201,712 balance payable in 5 years.
+Interest-bearing at 6.00% Rental income 53,253 Monthly rent income from related parties Rental expense 13,213 Monthly rent payments with term ranging from 24 to Rental expense 15,215 240 months Miscellaneous expense 438 Claims expense, comprehensive insurance, service and referral fees Securities transactions Purchases 1,216 Outright purchase of securities Sales 1,216 Outright sale of securities Trading gains Gain from sale of investment securities Associate Deposit liabilities 352,146 Peso-denominated and foreign currency-denominated demand, savings and time deposits with annual interest rates ranging from 0.125% to 2.00% and maturity terms ranging from 30 days.
+Other liabilities 115 Various manager's check related premium insurance Interest expense 29,440 Interest expense on deposit liabilities Rental income 10,158 Rental income from a five-year lease agreement, monthly rental subject to 5% escalation rate Key Management Personnel č v Loans to officers 14,941 Housing loans to senior officers with interest rates ranging from 3.00% to 15.00%; Secured and unimpaired Loan collections 2,057 Settlement of loans and interest Other equity reserves , 105,670 Other employee benefit expense in relation to the grant of centennial bonus based on $P70.0$ per share Transactions of subsidiaries with other related parties Due from banks 940,860 With annual fixed interest rates ranging from 0.01% to 3.75% and includes time deposits with maturities of up to 90 days Deposit liabilities 940,053 With annual fixed interest rates ranging from 0.01% to 3.75% and includes time deposits with maturities of up to 90 days Other liabilities 1,133 Various manager's check Interest income 4,524 Interest income on receivable from customers Interest expense 19,051 Interest expense on bills payable Miscellaneous income 5 Premiums collected 2015 Amount/ Outstanding Category Volume Balance Nature, Terms and Conditions Significant Investors Deposit liabilities ₽230,659 Peso-denominated savings deposits with annual rates ranging from 0.10% to 0.13% Interest expense ₽16,406 Interest expense on deposit liabilities Net withdrawals 4,743,187 Net withdrawals during the period